arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 ### Getting Started - IDE

-If you want to program your MKR Vidor while offline you need to install the Arduino® Desktop IDE **[1]**.
-To connect the MKR Vidor to your computer, you will need a Micro USB-B cable.
+If you want to program your MKR Vidor 4000 while offline you need to install the Arduino Desktop IDE **[1]**.
+To connect the MKR Vidor 4000 to your computer, you will need a micro USB-B cable.

 ### Getting Started - Intel Cyclone HDL & Synthesis